ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458CN/connectivity_guide.rst.txt

         x25 route .* xot 10.0.1.1 xot-source loopback0

 Local ident
     The IP address and port number on the VIRTEL side.
-For details of how to code this field, refer to “Local ident” under the heading :ref:`“Line Parameters”,<#_bookmark13>`.
+For details of how to code this field, refer to “Local ident” under the heading *Line Parameters*.

     The port number must be 1998.
 This port number is fixed by the XOT protocol, and the router does not provide any configuration statement which allows the port number to be altered.